BalthazzarHewlett/rabbit_ransomware/README.md

 2) Now open the website home (or any random page) and you will land at the decryptor index page.
 Enter  the key to decrypt files.

-The encryption key should contain a substring 'r4b1t' .
-This is specified in base64 decoded code line 49.
+The encryption key should contain a substring 'r4b1t' (This is specified in base64 decoded code in line 49 of rabbit.php).
 This is to check for false key entries for decryption.